adnanmuhtadi/milestone-project-4/README.md

 #### Programs
 1. [Google Chrome:](https://www.google.co.uk/intl/en_uk/chrome/)
-    - Default browser used to visually display the build process as well as utilising Chrome Dev Tools to assist where needed.
+    - Default browser is used to visually display the build process as well as utilising Chrome Dev Tools to assist where needed.
 1. [GitHub:](https://github.com/)
     - GitHub is used to store the code of the project after being pushed from GitPod.
 1. [Visual Studio Code](https://code.visualstudio.com/)
-    - Code editing software was used to replace GitPod as the free license expired due to over 50 hours useage.
+    - Code editing software was used to replace GitPod as the free license expired due to over 50 hours of usage.
 1. [GitHub Desktop:](https://desktop.github.com/)
     - A tool that allows you to interact with GitHub from the desktop
 1. [Grammerly:](https://app.grammarly.com/)
-    - Online tool which assists with the English grammar.
+    - Online tool which assists with English grammar.
 1. [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to create the [wireframes](#) during the design process.
 1. [Stripe:](https://stripe.com/gb)